NCICCGPO/gdan-tmp-models/README.md

 **JADBio download** of model data: download from the *publication page* `models_jadbio.tar.gz` (SynapseID syn31110725) into the directory `jadbio/data/` and decompress.

-**SK Grid download** of model data: download from the *publication page* `TMP_20230209.tar.gz` (SynapseID syn51081157) into the directory `skgrid/data/src/training_data/` and decompress.
+**SK Grid download** of model data: copy over this file from tools
 ```
-# In the data dir - Decompress
-tar -xvf <file.tar.gz>
+cp -r tools/TMP_20230209 skgrid/data/src/training_data/
 ```

-SK Grid, AKLIMATE, and subSCOPE do not need manual model data download.
+AKLIMATE and subSCOPE do not need manual model data download.

-### 1B.
+### 1C.
 Feature Renaming Reference Files
-Download and decompress the reference files - nrenaming any user data feature to nomenclature that machine learning models will recognize (TMP nomenclature).
+Download and decompress the reference files - renaming any user data feature to nomenclature that machine learning models will recognize (TMP nomenclature).

 The `ft_name_convert.tar.gz` file (SynapseID syn51315102) can be downloaded from the Publication Page and then placed in `tools/`
 ```